Skip to main content

 Standard code RAG systems embed source code as text and retrieve by semantic similarity alone.
 This works for "find code that looks like X" but ignores the history of how code evolved.

 Trajectory enrichment attaches signals about code evolution to each chunk at index time — at the chunk level (individual functions/methods/classes), not just the file level.
-TeaRAGs implements git trajectory enrichment (derived from version control history) and plans topological trajectory enrichment (derived from code structure and dependencies).
+TeaRAGs ships two trajectory providers out of the box:

 Git Trajectory Signals